Alpine Skills Short Break

-Our Alpine Skills courses are based in our central Chalet Pele – see summer holidays for the listings.
+Our Alpine Skills courses are based in Chamonix.
 Rooms are normally on a twin shared basis with shared bathrooms.
-The chalet has a fun atmosphere, and there are often other like minded people staying in the chalet who are on various other courses.
-Chamonix town is a 2 minute walk away with plenty of restaurants, bars and cafes.
+The accommodation has a fun atmosphere, and there are often other like minded people staying in the hotel who are on various other courses.
+Chamonix town is a 10 minute walk away with plenty of restaurants, bars and cafes.

 What to expect from mountain huts